Could Silver Price Rise to $100 per Ounce? What’s the Potential for Triple-Digit Silver

 Given LBMA gold liquidity crisis, silver investors and industrial consumers are likely to begin demanding physical delivery on futures contracts.

-With supplies currently dwindling in the COMEX and LBMA, a sudden surge in demand for physical delivery due to tariff concerns, leading to a squeeze on domestic supplies, driving Silver Prices even higher.
+With the supply of 1000 oz silver bars currently dwindling in the COMEX and LBMA vaults, a sudden surge in demand for physical delivery due to tariff concerns, leading to a squeeze on domestic supplies, driving Silver Prices even higher.

 Dealer premiums have dropped significantly in recent weeks to as low as 55 cents per oz over the spot price for 100 oz silver bars, while 10 oz silver bars are trading as low as $1.20/oz over spot.
 Premiums will likely rise once retail investors take notice and jump into the silver squeeze.